-5. SICK BENEFIT SOCIETIES
+4. SICK BENEFIT SOCIETIES

 The current status quo for existing employee Sick Benefit Society employee contributions will apply unless it is decided differently at the respective Sick Benefit Societies.
-The following Sick Benefit Society contributions are payable from 29 June 2020 as determined by the Minister:
+The following Sick Benefit Society contributions are payable from 29 June 2020 as was gazetted under Government Gazette No 43447 under Notice R.333 of 19 June 2020:

-- 5.1 EXISTING MEMBERSHIP PRIOR TO 29 JUNE 2020 FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for all areas excluding the Free State Province - 5.1.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employer and employee when more than 20 hours' wages per week are payable to an employee.
-To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on:
+- 4.1 EXISTING MEMBERSHIP PRIOR TO 1 MAY 2020 FOR PARTIES AND NON-PARTIES FROM 29 JUNE 2020 as was gazetted under Government Gazette No 43447 under Notice R.333 of 19 June 2020 - FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for all areas excluding the Free State Province - 4.1.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employer and employee when more than 20 hours' wages per week are payable to an employee.
+To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 4.1.1.1 paid public holidays; - 4.1.1.2 trade union representative leave days; - 4.1.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 4.1.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer.